BeyondeLabs/mpesa-api-docs/README.md

 ## Disclaimer
-This project does not in any way wish to infringe Safaricom's intellectual property; matter of fact, we think we are making Safaricom's work a little easier.
+This project does not in any way wish to infringe Safaricom's intellectual property.

 **It's important to note here that all the copyright belongs to Safaricom**